-- a) Course Description: This course is all about Computer which is an advanced electronic device with no IQ that takes raw data as input from the user and processes it under the control of set of instructions (called program), gives the result (output), and saves it for the future use.
+- that takes raw data as input from the user and processes it under the control of set of instructions (called program), gives the result (output), and saves it for the future use.
 This Computer Fundamentals course covers a foundational understanding of computer hardware, software, operating systems, peripherals, programming languages, computer networks, and data representation methods etc. This course provides a general introduction to computer systems.
 A computer system is made up of both hardware and software.
 Software is another term for computer program.
-Software controls the computer system.
+Software controls the computer and makes it do useful work.
+Hardware refers to the physical components that make up a computer system.
 These include the computer's processor, memory, monitor, keyboard, mouse, disk drive, printer and so on.
 In this course we take a brief look at the functions of the different hardware components.
 In addition it describes some of the essential softwares required for the operation of a computer system. - b) Objectives: Subject-specific skills: By the end of this course, the student must be able to: - 1.
 To give a general understanding of how a computer works - 2.
 To introduce different programming paradigms - 3.
 To prepare students for future courses - 4.
 To describe the fetch execute cycle of a computer